The British Isles & Ireland 13 Days aboard Sea Spirit

 Kirkwall, Orkney Islands

-Our final stop here will take us to Fair Isle where picturesque lighthouses, historic crofts and abundant birdlife will be sure to delight.
-You will also have the chance to see and purchase hand-knitted Fair Isle woollen goods which have made the island famous.
+Today we will visit Fair Isle, an isolated and rugged spot in the beautiful Shetland Islands, where picturesque lighthouses, historic crofts and abundant birdlife will be sure to delight.
+Here you can enjoy some time in one of Europe’s best places to watch seabirds, especially puffins, at close range and you will also have the chance to see and purchase hand-knitted Fair Isle woollen goods which have made the island famous.

 Our last full day on board, as we sail towards Edinburgh, will take us to the uninhabited volcanic rock island of Bass Rock where we will hope to experience one of the most impressive birding sights of the whole trip.
 The island plays host to the world’s largest colony of northern gannets in the breeding season and this expedition has been perfectly timed to coincide with this spectacle that brings over 150,000 of these magnificent birds.
 Witnessing this truly remarkable wildlife wonder will be the perfect way to round off our fantastic British Isles and Ireland expedition.